 Contribution requirements of active employees are governed by Section 401 of Title 11 of the Louisiana Revised Statutes (La.
 R.S.
 11:401) and may be amended by the Louisiana Legislature.
 Employee and employer contributions are deducted from a member's salary and remitted to LASERS by participating employers.
-The rates in effect during the year ended June 30, 2019 for the various plans follow:
+The rates in effect during the year ended June 30, 2023 for the various plans can be found in the current Employer Pension Audit Report located https://lasersonline.org/employers/gasb-68-resources/.